MafaldaSFerreira/physalia_adaptation_course-2024/02_day2/Tutorial_Day2_PopGen.md

 # Tutorial 1

 ## 2-1.
 Calculating F-statistics
-In the server, let's make a copy of the folder of **day 2** and work within it.
+On the server, let's make a copy of the folder of **day 2** and work within it.

 The folder contains files equivalent to those you produced yesterday with Stacks, except that they are compressed to fit on GitHub.